tecnico-sec/Java-Crypto-Details/README.md

 How do you compare the results with ECB?

 Since the inputs and outputs of cryptographic mechanisms are byte arrays, in many occasions it is necessary to represent encrypted data in text files.
-A possibility is to use base 64 encoding that, for every binary sequence of 6 bits, assigns a predefined ASCII character.
+A possibility is to use [Base 64 Encoding](https://en.wikipedia.org/wiki/Base64) that, for every binary sequence of 6 bits, assigns a predefined ASCII character.
-Execute the following to create a base 64 representation of files previously generated.
+Execute the following to create a Base 64 representation of files previously generated.

 ```bash
 $ mvn exec:java -Dmainclass=pt.ulisboa.tecnico.meic.sirs.Base64Encode -Dexec.args="grades/outputs/grades.cbc.aes grades/outputs/grades.cbc.aes.b64"